FRBH Access Fund

 Eligibility

 FRBH prioritizes funding for agencies and practitioners serving communities where behavioral health support is underfunded or inaccessible.
+Funding is typically awarded to:

-Public safety and emergency service agencies with limited behavioral health budgets.
+Public safety and emergency service agencies with limited behavioral health budgets

-Rural, volunteer, and high-risk departments serving underserved populations.
+Rural, volunteer, and high-risk departments

-Nonprofit and human service organizations supporting first responders and their families.
+Nonprofit serving first responders and their families

-Practitioners working in high-demand or trauma-exposed roles.
+Practitioners in high-demand or trauma-exposed roles

 Applications are reviewed by the FRBH Access Fund Committee, which evaluates each request based on need, impact, and alignment with FRBH’s mission of equity and excellence.